Make your own black bean tortillas, with nothing more than dried black beans (plus water & salt). They are grain-free, oil-free, vegan, and versatile!

 Before you proceed with blending (drained, soaked beans + remaining 1-1/2 cups water + salt), I suggest you remove any relatives, roommates, etc. who are prone to teasing from the immediate vicinity.
 I neglected to do take this precaution.
 Hence, when I blended my first batch of beans, both my husband and son could not resist noting that the batter looks just like concrete!

 But a concrete-like batter is exactly what you want, so ignore any teasing and doubts and keep blending, stopping to scrape the sides of the blender once or twice, until thick and completely smooth.
+I used a High speed blender to make the batter.
+It is possible to do this in a regular blender, but I suggest stopping multiple times to let the blender rest (so that it will not burn out).
+It will take longer with a regular blender, but keep going until the batter is very, very smooth.

 Transfer the batter to a bowl (it’s easier to scoop for the bowl than from the blender).
 Your batter should look like this: